Her brightly coloured locks say it all: Zandile Ndhlovu has one great passion in life – the ocean.

-Zandi was born and raised in Soweto and only visited the beach during holidays to the Eastern Cape when she’d visit her gran.
+Zandi was born and raised in Soweto and only visited the beach a few times while on holiday in the Eastern Cape when she’d visit her gran.
 “Growing up in Soweto there were these municipal pools and it was 50 cents to go and swim but my mother never had money for that,” she says.

-Later, in primary school, she was floundering in the school pool when another girl swam up to her and said, “Oh, you don't know how to swim?
-Get on my back and I'll swim you to the other side.”
+Later, in primary school, while watching the rest of the kids splashing about, a girl swam up to her and said, “Oh, you don't know how to swim?
+Get on my back and I'll swim you to the other side and back.”
 Zandi was determined to overcome her fear of the water.

 She joined the school swimming team even though races and underwater challenges were not her strong suit.
 “My sister and I would be the last people to come back every time,” she says.
 “We never went for swimming lessons, but we just wanted to get out there and do it.”